RolandWarburton/boilerplates/golang-web/README.md

 When the database is run, init.sql will create some accounts.
 See `database/init.sql` to see details about them.

+Passwords are hashed when they are sent to the server.
 To get a SHA of your password you can use this snippet.

 ```none